 Student Advisory Council

 The Student Advisory Council is a program designed to educate both students and our staff about the views of young people on legal issues that affect their lives.
-The bureau brings students of varied backgrounds from schools all over Queens to discuss issues that affect the law and to help identify their own personal biases and debate matters in civil discourse.
+The unit brings students of varied backgrounds from schools all over Queens to discuss issues that affect the law and to help identify their own personal biases and debate matters in civil discourse.

 Summer Youth Employment Program and Other Internships